-DIRECTORS' AND CHIEF EXECUTIVES INTERESTS AND SHORT POSITIONS IN SHARES, UNDERLYING SHARES AND DEBENTURES OF THE COMPANY AND ITS ASSOCIATED CORPORATIONS
+DIRECTORS' AND CHIEF EXECUTIVES' INTERESTS AND SHORT POSITIONS IN SHARES, UNDERLYING SHARES AND DEBENTURES OF THE COMPANY AND ITS ASSOCIATED CORPORATIONS

-As at 31 December 2018, the interests and short positions of the Directors and chief executives of the Company or any of their respective associates in the shares, underlying shares and debentures of the Company or any of its associated corporations (within the meaning of Part XV of the Securities and Futures Ordinance ("SFO")) as recorded in the register required to be kept by the Company under Section 352 of the SFO or as otherwise notified to the Company and the Stock Exchange pursuant to Rules 5.46 to 5.67 of the GEM Listing Rules were as follows:
+As at 31 December 2019, the interests and short positions of the Directors and chief executives of the Company or any of their respective associates in the shares, underlying shares and debentures of the Company or any of its associated corporations (within the meaning of Part XV of the Securities and Futures Ordinance ("SFO")) as recorded in the register required to be kept by the Company under Section 352 of the SFO or as otherwise notified to the Company and the Stock Exchange pursuant to Rules 5.46 to 5.67 of the GEM Listing Rules were as follows:

-Long position in the shares
+Long position in the Shares

-Name of Director/ Chief Executive Capacity/ Nature of Interest Number of Underlying Shares Approximate Percentage Ms. Low Yeun Ching @Kelly Tan (1) Beneficial interest 282,000,000 Ordinary Shares (3) 56.4% Mr. Cai Da (2) Controlled corporation 93,0000,000 Ordinary Shares (3) 18.6%
+Name of Director/Chief Executive Capacity/Nature of Number of Approximate Interest Shares Percentage Ms. Low Yeun Ching @Kelly Tan (1) Beneficial interest 282,000,000 Ordinary Shares (2) 56.4%

-- (1) Ms. Low Yeun Ching @Kelly Tan ("Ms. Low") is an executive Director, the chairlady of the Board and the chief executive officer of our Company. - (2) The shares are held by Zhengqi Capital Holdings Limited ("Zhengqi Capital"), which is held as to 100% by Mr. Cai Da ("Mr. Cai"), who is a non-executive Director.
-Therefore Mr. Cai is deemed to be interested in the 93,000,000 Shares held by Zhengqi Capital, pursuant to the SFO. - These Shares are held in long position.
+- Ms. Low Yeun Ching @Kelly Tan ("Ms. Low") is an executive Director, the chairlady of the Board and the chief executive officer of our Company. - These Shares are held in long position.
+(2)